Most forms of gambling are legal in some fashion or another in Kansas, including online sports betting apps and retail sportsbooks.

 Unlike many other states, Kansas does not regulate or license daily fantasy providers.
 Kansas law simply considers fantasy contests not to be gambling and therefore legal.
 This means there are no consumer regulations in place, but the major fantasy sites that serve Kansas are highly regulated by other states and are generally safe places to play.

 Horse and greyhound racing are legal in Kansas but there are no active race tracks in operation today as a result of declining attendance and increased competition from other forms of gambling.
 The last live race held in Kansas happened back in August 2008.

 However, horse racing fans can still wager on horse and greyhound races held in other states through mobile betting sites that accept KS customers.
 KS law does not specifically address online racing betting, but most major operators interpret existing law as being friendly to their operations.
 As a result, Kansans can place wagers online with most major racing betting sites.

-The KS Lottery launched in 1987 with sales of instant win games and lottery drawings proving instantly popular.
+The Kansas State Lottery launched in 1987 with sales of instant win games and lottery drawings proving instantly popular.
 The first scratch-off game, Up and Away, sold $7 million worth of tickets in its first week.

 Since then, the lottery has raised roughly $2 billion for the state and paid more than $3.3 billion back to players in the form of winnings.

 Today, the KS Lottery offers instant win scratch tickets, pull tabs, keno, state-level drawing and multi-state drawings.
 Tickets may only be purchased at licensed retailers; the KS Lottery does not sell tickets online.

 Keno drawings are held every four minutes, 23 hours a day with the only break being from 3 AM to 4 AM.
 The KS Lottery also hosts a virtual horse racing game called Racetrax that runs every five minutes from 4 AM to 2:50 AM seven days a week.

 - Mega Millions